helleskjoeth/adv-cog-mod/Assignment 3/README.md

-Everything neede for assignment 3
+Everything needed for assignment 3